Osip Ivanovich to Count Alexander Ilyich Rostov

 No mention though where Bechtel might move next.

-The Washington Post caption reads "Veterans jobs bill passes in Senate, 95 to 0."
-The bill would expend tax credits to businesses that hire unemployed veterans.
+The November 11, 2011 Washington Post caption reads "Veterans jobs bill passes in Senate, 95 to 0."
+The bill would expand tax credits to businesses that hire unemployed veterans.
 It apparently makes good politics, but it doesn't create a single job.
 Transactions that generate revenue and work for business create jobs.
 It will do nothing for veterans, but it is good for business.

-The caption on the article reads, "Job listings say the unemployed need not apply."
+The article includes "Job listings say the unemployed need not apply."

 Hundreds of job listings posted on Monster.com and other jobs sites explicitly state that people who are unemployed would be less attractive applicants, with some telling the long-term unemployed to not even bother with applying.